kentoh - Fotolia

 When they select an image format for a web project, developers typically lean on raster images, such as the JPEG, PNG and GIF file types.
 They should also consider the Scalable Vector Graphics format.

 Let's explore some potential benefits when you convert JPEG to SVG and explore when your other options would be appropriate.

 Unlike other image types, SVGs aren't simply a fixed collection of pixels.
 An SVG is a series of coordinates on a two-dimensional xy-plane that create groups of basic shapes, which then make up an image.
 When an SVG renders, these series of coordinates are dynamically filled with color to create both simple and complex images.
 An expanded JPEG or GIF can become a blurry, distorted image.
 When you convert JPEG to SVG, you no longer describe images through pixels.
 Instead, an image is described via a mathematical formula that can be expanded or contracted without any pixelation or distortion.

 Benefits of SVG image use

-The difference between pixelation in JPEGs and PDFs compared to the mathematical formula in SVGs creates a distinct advantage for a developer who chooses this image file type for a web project.
+The difference between pixelation in JPEGs and GIFs compared to the mathematical formula in SVGs creates a distinct advantage for a developer who chooses this image file type for a web project.
 Some potential benefits include: